appleyuchi/Decision_Tree_Prune/README.md

 |CVP|Critical Value Pruning|CART-Classification Tree|Python|No|Yes|
 |ECP|Error Complexity Pruning|CART-Regression Tree|Python|No|Yes|

+ID3 is just manually written code.
 MEP、EBP、PEP、CVP are operated on the model generated from:
 Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/
-which is from[1],the inventer's homepage,excluding ID3.
+which is from[1],the inventer's homepage.

 Environment Requirement(Not a must):